|Nutrition Facts (per serving)|

 |% Daily Value*|

-|Total Fat 11g||14%|
+|Total Fat 5g||7%|

-|Saturated Fat 3g||15%|
+|Saturated Fat 1g||6%|

-|Total Carbohydrate 3g||1%|
+|Total Carbohydrate 5g||2%|

-|Dietary Fiber 1g||3%|
+|Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In this simple and easy vegan spinach dip recipe, you use a vegan packaged soup mix, frozen spinach and a non-dairy sour cream and just mix it all up together.
+In this simple and easy vegan spinach dip recipe, you use a vegan packaged soup mix, frozen spinach, and a non-dairy sour cream and just mix it all up together.
 It really couldn't possibly be easier or more foolproof.

-Once you've prepared your spinach dip, I recommend letting it sit in the fridge for at least fifteen minutes, then, take it out, give it a little stir and then give it a taste.
-I sometimes like to add a bit of seasoned salt, or extra onion powder or garlic powder, or even a touch of cayenne pepper or red pepper flakes.
+Once you've prepared your spinach dip, we recommend letting it sit in the fridge for at least fifteen minutes, then, take it out, give it a little stir and then give it a taste.
+We sometimes like to add a bit of seasoned salt, or extra onion powder or garlic powder, or even a touch of cayenne pepper or red pepper flakes.
 And, if you want to get fancy, or you're serving this for a party, you can also serve your spinach dip in a bread bowl!
-Vegan spinach dip is a quick and easy vegan appetizer recipe, and I'm also a fan of vegetarian mini-meatballs as a fun and easy appetizer (not that there's anything wrong with the usual chips and guac or hummus!).
+Vegan spinach dip is a quick and easy vegan appetizer recipe, and we're also a fan of vegetarian mini-meatballs as a fun and easy appetizer (not that there's anything wrong with the usual chips and guac or hummus!).

-- 1 container non-dairy vegan sour cream
+2 tablespoons vegan sour cream

-- 1/2 cup vegan mayonnaise (I like Vegenaise best)
+1/2 cup vegan mayonnaise

-- 1 packet vegan onion soup mix
+1 packet onion soup mix

-Allow the flavors to marinate and fully develop before serving by placing the bowl in the refrigerator for at least fifteen minutes and up to overnight.
+Allow the flavors to marinate and fully develop before serving by placing the bowl, covered, in the refrigerator for at least 15 minutes and up to overnight.
 You may want to give it a quick mix and a taste before transferring to a serving bowl, just in case you'd like to add a little bit of extra salt, or garlic salt or even a dash of hot sauce, if you'd like.
 Serve with an assortment of crackers, pita chips or fresh sliced veggies.
 We like fresh and crunchy cucumber slices and jicama for a spinach dip.